drkostas/Youtube-FirstCommentBot/README.md

       + Click Continue
     + Your Credentials are set up!
     + (*Warning*: The default quota limit per day is around 10,000 which is only enough for having 2 channels.
 You should request a quota increase if you want more.)
-- MySQL: If you don't ha DB already, you can create one for free with Amazon RDS:
+- MySQL: If you don't have DB already, you can create one for free with Amazon RDS:
   [Reference 1](https://aws.amazon.com/rds/free/),
   [Reference 2](https://bigdataenthusiast.wordpress.com/2016/03/05/aws-rds-instance-setup-oracle-db-on-cloud-free-tier/)
 - Dropbox: How to set up an API key for your Dropbox account: